-I often get asked how to build high performing teams.
-It seems that few managers and leaders align the stars when it comes to having people working with their strengths, cooperating towards commons goals and growing in their careers – and all of this whilst delivering business results.
+I often get asked how to build teams with high performance.
+It seems that few managers and leaders align the stars when it comes to having people working with their strengths, cooperating towards commons goals, growing in their careers and be high performing teams – and all of this whilst delivering business results.

 Firstly, it’s important to understand that high performing teams are made of high performing people.

 Secondly, high performing team members have high performing managers.

 In most companies, neither people nor managers are flourishing – and you need both.
 It’s a harsh reality but many managers have little idea about what they are doing, and they are wrongly spending their time trying to develop underperforming people.

 So, what do managers do to build people to become high performing teams?

 Step 1 – They become a high performing manager.

 To talk about being a better manager means to talk about being a better person.

 It is a mistake to ask others to behave, grow and achieve in ways we, as managers are not prepared to ourselves.
 The first step therefore, is to develop our own skills, abilities and behaviours, to become a better person able to encourage others to reach their potential too.